AIX FAQ / How To (Under construction)

 readcd -w dev=1,0 f=image.iso # for DVDs

-burns the (disk-resident) ISO image file image.iso on CD/DVD writer /dev/cd1 More hints (CD recording seems to be heavy magic):
+burns the (disk-resident) ISO image file image.iso on a CD/DVD writer /dev/cd1 More hints (CD recording seems to be heavy magic):

 sometimes the message appears: "readcd: Invalid argument.
 Cannot send SCSI cmd via ioctl" This can be ignored, just re-issue the command.